maksuturva/woocommerce_payment_module/readme.md

 ## Changelog

 ### 2.1.11
-* Changed status query check to validate order information
+* Added status query check to validate the order data to match the requested order

 ### 2.1.10
 * Fixed the checkout page was broken if the module was unable to communicate the backend API